 St Andrew’s College

 Is an innovative independent school that embraces new frontiers.
+The school is situated in Makhanda (Grahamstown), in the heart of the Eastern Cape in South Africa.
 This premium Anglican boarding school caters for 470 pupils from across the globe.
 From Grade 8 to Matric, pupils experience individual attention with a focus on fostering individual talent.

 The school is passionate about ensuring that each boy is schooled for life, develops character and strives to reach his full potential.
 The school motto is Nec Aspera Terrent (Difficulties do not dismay us) – this ideal of fearless acceptance of challenge sums up what the school aims to instil in its pupils as preparation for future life.